databricks/spark-avro/README.md

 ```

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
 To build a JAR file simply run `sbt/sbt package` from the project root.

+## Testing
 To run the tests, you should run `sbt/sbt test`.
+In case you are doing improvements that target speed, you can generate a sample avro file and check how long does it take to read that avro file using the following commands:
+`sbt/sbt "test:run-main com.databricks.spark.avro.AvroFileGenerator NUMBER_OF_RECORDS NUMBER_OF_FILES"` will create sample avro files in `src/test/resources/avroForBenchmark/`.
+You can specify the number of records for each file, as well as the overall number of files.
+`sbt/sbt "test:run-main com.databricks.spark.avro.AvroReadBenchmark"` runs `count()` on the data inside `src/test/resources/avroForBenchmark/` and tells you how long did the operation take.